Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

-We will use the following lemma in obtaining (co)tabulations in full sub"/virtual double categories.
-The proof of its main assertion is straightforward; for the other assertions use \auglemsref{4.5}{9.4}. \begin{lemma} Any full and faithful functor $\map F\K\L$ (\augdefref{3.6}) reflects tabulations, that is $\cell\pi XJ$ defines $X$ as the tabulation of $J$ in $\K$ whenever $F\pi$ defines $FX$ as the tabulation of $FJ$ in $\L$.
-Similarly $F$ reflects (cartesian) cotabulations.
-If moreover $F$ preserves cartesian cells then it reflects cocartesian tabulations as well. \end{lemma}

-The following is a straightforward consequence of \cororef{concatenation of cocartesian paths of (0,1)-ary cells}. \begin{corollary} An augmented virtual double category has all left (nullary"/)cocartesian paths of $(0,1)$"/ary cells (\defref{cocartesian path of (0,1)-ary cells}) whenever it has all left (nullary"/)cocartesian tabulations and all restrictions on the right (\augdefref{4.10}).
-An augmented virtual equipment (\augdefref{4.10}) has all (nullary"/)cocartesian paths of $(0,1)$"/ary cells whenever it has all (nullary"/)cocartesian tabulations. \end{corollary}
+The following is a direct consequence of the pasting lemma for cocartesian paths of $(0,1)$"/ary cells, \lemref{pasting lemma for cocartesian paths of (0,1)-ary cells} below. \begin{corollary} An augmented virtual double category has all left (nullary"/)cocartesian paths of $(0,1)$"/ary cells (\defref{cocartesian path of (0,1)-ary cells}) whenever it has all left (nullary"/)cocartesian tabulations and all restrictions on the right (\defref{augmented virtual equipment}).
+An augmented virtual equipment (\defref{augmented virtual equipment}) has all (nullary"/)cocartesian paths of $(0,1)$"/ary cells whenever it has all (nullary"/)cocartesian tabulations. \end{corollary}